-Download the Occupational Health & Safety Policy as a pdf
+Download the Work Health & Safety Policy as a pdf

 At Sydney Opera House we believe that a safe work place is essential for the well being of our people and our organisation.
 We are committed to ensuring a safe and healthy working environment for everyone who works at or visits Sydney Opera House.

 We will operate in accordance with a safety management system based on risk management, consultation and safe behaviours.

 A safe work place requires that we understand and are managing all of our risks.
 We will:

 - Maintain a documented occupational health and safety system with procedures for identifying, assessing and controlling workplace hazards so far as is reasonably practicable.